storybook-community/.github/profile/README.md

 #### If you rely on an addon that needs updates

 If an addon you depend on isn’t keeping pace with recent Storybook versions, you can help bring it under community stewardship.
 We’ll support you in updating it and, if needed, publishing a community-maintained version under our namespace.
 This avoids duplicated effort, and gives your fork more visibility.

-Contributors are invited to the group based on:
-* Agreement with our [code of conduct](https://github.com/storybook-community/.github/blob/main/profile/CODE_OF_CONDUCT.md) and [safety procedures](https://github.com/storybook-community/.github/blob/main/profile/SAFETY.md)
-* Track record of contributions to FOSS projects (NPM packages with active users, multiple contributions to larger projects)

-Here are the criteria for an addon to be adopted into the community group:
-* The original, unmaintained addon should have at least 1,000 weekly downloads
-* There must be a person available to be the primary maintainer

 ### Some addons we maintain